Meetings / Events / Other

 On May 24, the New York Times published an article on how warmer winters in some areas will result in the plant hardiness zone chart to be revised.
 The chart helps gardeners determine which plants will survive to overwinter in their area.
 This spring, many of us have noticed that some plants--particularly annuals--managed to survive winter, while others blossomed earlier.
 READ THE ARTICLE HERE

 OTHER: El Dorado County's Dead Tree Removal Program

 While you may not need the sort of equipment seen in the adjacent photo, you may qualify for this important program.
-The criteria requires that dead and dying trees must be: 1) greater than 10 inches in diameter and 20 feet in height; 2) must be within 300 feet of, and pose a structural threat to, the residence; and 3) must also be reasonably accessible by equipment or machinery.
+The criteria require that dead and dying trees must be: 1) greater than 10 inches in diameter and 20 feet in height; 2) must be within 300 feet of, and pose a structural threat to, the residence; and 3) must also be reasonably accessible by equipment or machinery.
 Seniors 60 and above are eligible, dependent on income.
 For more information SEE HERE.

 OTHER: Make the Pledge to Compost

 During PGC's May meeting, Timothy Engle, a Supervising Health Specialist with El Dorado County, spoke on the value of composting organic material in the home.
-The County invites you to make the pledge to compost your organic materials and to get you started, they are offering a free home compost bin (quantities limited).
+The County invites you to take the pledge to compost your organic materials and to get you started, they are offering a free home compost bin (quantities limited).
 To make the pledge to compost and to get your bin, please SEE HERE.